theNorstroem/precompiled-furo-web-components/README.md

 ```

 ### Build by your self and using `/dist`
-When you need some other components, which are not installable as precompiled versions or want to add your own components,
+When you need some other components, which are not installable as precompiled versions.
+Or you want to add your own components or compositions,
-you can clone this repository and extend it by your or the installed components.
-Make sure that they are
+you can clone this repository and extend it by your own component, or the installed components.

+Make sure that they are referenced by `collection.js` via a file that represents your *package*.
-referenced by `collection.js` or entered as an entry point in the `rollup.config.js`.
-You can copy the /dist folder to
+You can also add it as an entry point in the `rollup.config.js`.

-your project or make it available for your projects, by pushing them to npm or by serving them via your CDN.
+You can copy the /dist folder to your project or make it available for your projects on some other way.
+Do this by pushing them to npm or by serving them via your CDN.

 > This kind of installation is only one step away from a set up with open wc and working with [web dev server](https://modern-web.dev/docs/dev-server/overview/), which
 > do not need a build step during the development phase.
 Consider to switch to this variant if your project gains complexity.